leolaurindo/charts-youtube-analysis-challenge/README.md

 # Análise dos charts do YouTube Brasil das últimas 71 semanas.

+There will be an english version soon for this readme.

 ## Introdução

 Este repo foi desenvolvido como teste técnico para um processo seletivo para vaga de analista júnior.